 Columbia offers a remarkable variety of seminars in all areas of chemistry as part of the graduate program, and the department maintains comprehensive support services and the wide array of complex instrumentation necessary to modern chemical research.
 The department is housed in three connected buildings: Havemeyer Hall, a magnificent limestone and brick structure built in 1897 and recently renovated into modern labs in a manner that respects the dignity of the original structure; Chandler Laboratories, named for the famous Columbia chemist and founder of the American Chemical Society; and Havemeyer Addition, a well-designed combination of teaching and research labs completed a number of years ago.

 Fellowships are awarded in recognition of academic achievement and in expectation of scholarly success.
 Teaching experience is considered an important aspect of the training of graduate students, so all graduate fellowships include some teaching apprenticeship.

 Special Admissions Requirements:

 Columbia does not offer an MA program in chemistry; therefore, the department can consider applications only from prospective graduate students who intend to pursue a PhD degree.
-The basic requirements for admission are substantial undergraduate training in chemistry, the GRE General Test, and the GRE Subject Test in Chemistry.
-Because outstanding students with a variety of backgrounds and interests apply to Columbia, the first requirement is interpreted liberally and flexibly.
+The basic requirements for admission are substantial undergraduate training in chemistry; because outstanding students with a variety of backgrounds and interests apply to Columbia, the first requirement is interpreted liberally and flexibly.